 Our analysis of post-lockup stock price data shows that, on average, one of the worst days to sell is on the day immediately following the lockup expiration.

-We found that companies that had IPOs saw their stock prices decline, on average, by more than 1% that day, following an average 10% decline over the preceding three months.
+We found that companies that had IPOs saw their stosimck prices decline, on average, by more than 1% that day, following an average 10% decline over the preceding three months.
 On average, IPO stocks recover from the trough of that day in the next day or two, and some – as highlighted in this related post – sustain their rebounds over time.

 Because many employees emerge from an IPO with a significant amount of their wealth tied up in their company’s stock, they are in a position of having to determine how to diversify their portfolios after the lockup — the time period immediately after an IPO during which insiders cannot sell.
-We previously released a stock sale simulator to help our clients understand different approaches to selling.

 Of course, not all stock prices rebound even immediately after that post-lockup trough.
 The bottom quintile of stock-price performers in the 20 days before and after the lockup doesn’t ever rebound during that time period.
 On average, however, most stocks hit a trough on the first day — and if you can avoid selling at the trough, do so.